myCodebox/dgnfog_media_resizer/readme.md

 small | auto | 53
 normal_mark | auto | 512
 small_mark | auto | 53

 ---
+### Upload to s3 bucket
+Upload all images from the output folder `./src/out/` to a s3 bucket set in the .env file.

+---
 ## Cleanup input folder